minerva-university/cs162-hc-history/README.md

 - Optionally runs AI summarization using OpenAI
 - Runs the website

+### About the Login Process

+During setup, a browser window will open for you to log in to Forum:

+1. **Sign in with your Minerva credentials** when the browser opens
+2. **Important:** You do NOT need to create a new profile, even if prompted (especially in incognito mode)
+3. After successful login, you may need to return to your terminal:
+   - **Some users:** The program continues automatically after login
+   - **Other users:** You may need to press Enter in the terminal to continue
+   - If nothing happens for a minute after login, try pressing Enter in your terminal

 ---

 ## How to Run the Project Again (`run.py`)